-First thing in the morning, head over to the Hungarian Parliament building to buy your ticket for the tour.
+First thing in the morning, head over to the Hungarian Parliament building to buy your ticket for the tour (or buy it in advance here).
 The Parliament building tour is a very popular activity and time slots do fill up fast.

 As an icon of Budapest, the Hungarian Parliament building is definitely worth seeing.
 Inside, you’ll see more gold than you could have imagined!
 A tour will take you into the Session Hall where the government meets, plus you’ll get to see the Crown of St. Stephen being carefully protected by sword-wielding guards.